solaeus/dust/README.md

 ### Author

-I'm Jeff 🦀 and I started this project as simple expession evaluator.
+I'm Jeff 🦀 and I started this project as a simple expession evaluator.
 Initially, the project used an external parser and a tree-walking interpreter.
 After several books, a few papers, countless articles and a lot of experimentation, Dust has evolved to an ambitious project that aims to implement lucrative features with a high-quality implementation that competes with established languages.